via Adobe & save 10%

 – We suggest getting a bit of money out from an ATM every few days.
 We don’t like to carry too much money on ourselves.

-Tipping is not required here, but wages aren’t high and the service industry has been hit hard from the lack of travelers during COVID.
+Tipping is not required here, but wages aren’t high and the service industry was hit hard from the lack of travelers during COVID.

 If you have the means to tip and feel like you have received good service, it is always nice to do so.